Novel Coronavirus (COVID-19) Information

 For more information regarding KUMC's efforts, please visit the KU Medical Center Coronavirus Information Page.
 Additional information for KU Medical Center employees can be accessed on Coronavirus COVID-19 Resource Center page on the myKUMC intranet site.

-The National Center for Advancing Translational Sciences (NCATS) recently issued two notices of special interest (NOT-TR-20-011 and NOT-TR-20-012) that highlight the urgent need for research on the 2019 novel coronavirus (SARS-CoV-2) and the disease it causes.
+The National Center for Advancing Translational Sciences (NCATS) recently issued two notices of special interest that highlight the urgent need for research on the 2019 novel coronavirus (SARS-CoV-2) and the disease it causes.

 Clinical and Translational Science Award (CTSA) Program Applications to Address 2019 Novel Coronavirus (COVID-19) Public Health Need